Pedestrian safety tips

 Be a role model

-Be a role model by walking and talking to your children about safe pedestrian practices.
+Talk to your child about safe pedestrian practices while you walk.
 Over time, your frequent demonstrations will become ingrained in their approach to crossing roads.
 But remember, if you jaywalk, or run across a street against a light with your child, or talk on your cell phone while walking, you can expect them to do the same thing when they are crossing the street independently.

-Ask others who are responsible for your child's welfare (grandparents, daycare staff) to discuss safe crossing when they accompany your child on outings.
+Ask others who are responsible for your child's welfare (older siblings, grandparents, daycare staff) to discuss safe crossing when they accompany your child on outings.

 Walking is good for you